darren131/jCorset/README.md

 ## Build
 - HTML
 - CSS
-- JavaScript (if you need it)
+- JavaScript (if you need it(you don't))
+- Only use Vim

 ## Test
-- Your favourite text based browser
+- Safari

 ## Deploy
 - FTP
 - SCP

 ## Profit
+- support it for ever